Georgia Assistance and Financial Aid Programs.

 Rent Assistance From Housing Choice Voucher Program

-This is an assistance program that helps low income families and individuals with paying rent.
+This is a government assistance program that helps low income families and individuals with paying rent.
 A local Public Housing Authority in Georgia works with clients to help to lease decent and safe dwelling units in the private rental market.
 While funding is limited, the program helps maintain their monthly rent and housing payments at an affordable amount.
 (888) 858-6085.
 Find section 8 housing in Georgia.

 Help for Seniors in Georgia